Frequently Asked Questions about Orthodontics

 Orthodontics is a specialized form of dentistry that focuses on the diagnosis, prevention, and treatment of dental and facial abnormalities.
-Your family dentist will likely refer you to an orthodontist such as James T. Hutta Orthodontics should you be in need of specialized dental care.
+Your family dentist will likely refer you to an orthodontist such as Hutta & Price Orthodontics should you be in need of specialized dental care.

 What is an orthodontist?

 An orthodontist is a dental specialist who has received two to three years of additional training and experience.
 Altogether, it takes about ten years of higher education to become a licensed orthodontist.